BeccaK8/whats-the-word/README.md

 // =====================================================
 // Render the screen:
 //   - Render the appropriate message (make a guess, you win, you lose)
-//   - Render the guesses with the appropriate background color based on the guess's state (exact match, in there somewhere, not in secret word, that guess hasn't been made yet)
+//   - Render the guesses with the appropriate background color based on the guess's state (exact match, partial match, no match, unknown - not tried)
-//   - Render the screen keyboard with the appropriate background color based on the letter's state (exact match, in there somewhere, not in secret word, not used yet)
+//   - Render the screen keyboard with the appropriate background color based on the letter's state (exact match, partial match, no match, unknown - not tried)
 //   - Render the button: "GUESS" if user has more tries or "PLAY AGAIN" if they lost
 // =====================================================